Congratulations! You’ve come to the right spot!

 Also in 2012, I created and hosted I’ll Take That Dare, a popular CafeMom video series that was funded by YouTube.
-I’ll Take That Dare was named a ‘Top TV on the Web’ pick in USA Today.
+I’ll Take That Dare was listed as a ‘Top TV on the Web’ pick in USA Today.

 In addition, I do a selective amount of commercial work for brands.
-This video is one of a five-part series I did for Hasbro and Proctor & Gamble’s holiday 2013 season:
+This video is one of a five-part series I did for Hasbro and Procter & Gamble’s holiday 2013 season:

 In 2011, I was selected in a nationwide search as one of iVillage’s iVoices, and I’ve appeared in video segments for that franchise.
 Before that, I co-hosted BlogHer’s weekly parenting webcast, “Backtalk.”